Brown-County-FIRST-Robotics/1716-2023-robot/docs/Command_Based.md

 ### Subsystem:

-1. Ensure that you need a subsytem: a subsystem should be a specific section of a robot.
-It is used to interface the components included in it.
-It should generally use all of the included components at once, since it's difficult to use different ones for different purposes at once.

-2. Create your files: you'll need a `SubsystemName.h` file in the `include > subsystems` directory, and a `SubsytemName.cpp` file in the `cpp > subsystems` directory. (from now on, `SubsystemName` represents the name of the subsystem, your name should be CamelCase)
+1. Create your files: you'll need a `SubsystemName.h` file in the `include > subsystems` directory, and a `SubsytemName.cpp` file in the `cpp > subsystems` directory. (from now on, `SubsystemName` represents the name of the subsystem, your name should be CamelCase)

-3. In `SubsystemName.h` declare methods and components:
+2. In `SubsystemName.h` declare methods and components:
 ```C++
 #pragma once